 support ways and means of involving all mangrove related local, national, and regional stakeholders.

 5 IMC is an independent and no-profit international organization.
-Based on mutual trust and respect, members conduct voluntary cooperation, and support relevant organizations involved in the conservation, restoration and wise and sustainable use of mangroves, through close communication cooperation with other ongoing mangrove organizations and initiatives to ensure complementarity of efforts during the creation and future operation of the proposed RRIs.
+Based on mutual trust and respect, members conduct voluntary cooperation, and support relevant organizations involved in the conservation, restoration and wise and sustainable use of mangroves, through close communication cooperation with other mangrove, blue carbon and coastal organizations and initiatives to ensure complementarity of efforts during the creation and future operation of the proposed RRIs.

+The IMC will build primarily on experiences in Asia and will seek to promote cooperation across different regions, in a manner consistent with and respectful of existing regional initiatives and processes.
+When implementing and/or supporting projects in different regions, the IMC will coordinate withand supportthe relevant existing initiatives and processes, with a view to maximizing impacts and avoiding duplication.

 III.
 Objectives

 6. The IMC objectives are to: